yortem/chrome-stremio-imdb/README.md

 -  Click on "Load unpacked"
 - Select the folder you just unzipped
 - See a new button on IMDB \ Trakt pages of movies and shows

+## How to install on Firefox

+- Download this repository as zip
+- Unzip the content to any folder
+- Go to "about:debugging" in the url bar
+- Click on "This Firefox"
+- Click on "Load Temporary Add-on"
+- Choose the file "manifest.json"
+- On the first visit to IMDB or Trakt, click on the extensions icon and then near this extension, mark it as "always allow on imdb" or trakt

 ![Screenshot](screenshot-stremio-imdb.png)
 ![Screenshot](screenshot-stremio-trakt.png)